Get Help Today. (800) 516-4357

 • Heart failure

 Fortunately, addiction treatment professionals understand these risks, and reputable treatment facilities will be well-equipped to help a person undergo withdrawal safely.
-They can help to ease withdrawal symptoms with certain medications and make sure a patient stays generally hydrated.
+They can help to ease withdrawal symptoms with medications and make sure a patient stays generally hydrated.

 In an addiction treatment program, medical detox will begin the recovery process.
 The bulk of treatment will then take place in therapy, where the underlying issues that led to opiate abuse are addressed.